sinkillerj/ProjectE/README.md

 Repository for ProjectE, a complete rewrite of EE2 (Equivalent Exchange 2) for modern Minecraft versions.
 Transmutation tables, collectors, condensers, flying rings, and all the other trinkets you love are here.

 Discover powerful alchemical tools, items, and devices.
-Break down unwanted items into EMC (Energy-Matter Currency) and use that it to create new items.
+Break down unwanted items into EMC (Energy-Matter Currency) and use it to create new items.

 # Can I include it in a modpack?